Features

 Hello, Joseph.
 Can you start by introducing yourself?

 My name is Joseph Nwachukwu.
-I’m an aspiring student at the University of Ibadan, hoping to study automotive engineering.
-I graduated from Baptist Boys High School last year.
+I’m an aspirant of a tertiary institution in Nigeria.
+I graduated from Baptist Boys High School.
 I was born and raised in Lagos, where I live with my six siblings.
-Beyond academics, I’m into product design, clothes branding, and tech.
+Beyond academics, I’m into product design, clothing branding, and technology.
 I also love plants, learning new things, and finding small ways to protect the environment.

 What sparked your interest in agriculture?
 Did your family or community influence it?